panique/laravel-sass/README.md

 laravel-sass
 ============

-Automatic SASS-to-CSS compiling for Laravel 4 (and any other framework by the way) while being in development.
+Automatic Sass-to-CSS compiling for Laravel 4 (and any other framework by the way) while being in development.
 Every time you run your app (hitting index.php) laravel-sass will automatically compile all .scss files in your scss folder to .css files in your css folder.
-Support latest version of SASS (scss syntax) and mixins.
+Support latest version of Sass (scss syntax) and mixins.
 Boom!

 ## Installation & Usage